ArneSamson/il-giro/README.md

 #### bevels

 For the bevelling of the modules, a beveled and a straight underside are modelled as children of the modules.
-These
+These are conditionally rendered based on the state of the `allBevelled` boolean in the Zustand store.

+#### lerping

+The `<Drawers/>` and `<BaseIsland/>` use lerping for the opening and closing of the drawers or doors.
+This is done by using the `useFrame` hook from drei.

+A good example can be found in the `<Drawers/>` component inside Drawers.jsx.

+### Module components

 #### BaseIsland